vgnenov/python-api-challenge/README.md

 Create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 Utilize citipy Python library, the OpenWeatherMap API, and a little but of fun to create a representative model of weather across world cities.

 ## Process
+Utilizing Python, Matplotlib, Pandas and several other libraries I was able to clean the data and perform the following analysis:

 First create a series of scatter plots to showcase the following relationships:

 - Temperature (F) vs. Latitude